HSF/hsf.github.io/organization/_posts/2016-05-04-Workshop-summary.md

 ### GeantV review

--   Clear message from the [*doodle*](http://doodle.com/poll/dhrtyfpbv4miwwup) is preferred date is week of Oct 24-28, probably early that week.
+-   Clear message from the Doodle poll that the preferred date is week of Oct 24-28, probably early that week.
 Location not yet firmly decided, probably CERN.

 -   If this doesn’t work for you, and you very much want to attend, let us know